ashafaei/ubc3v/README.md

 * The dataset distinguishes the back-front and left-right sides of the body.
 * The camera location is relatively unconstrained.
-* The dataset has three randomly located camera for each pose, which makes it suitable for multiview pose estimation settings.
+* The dataset has three randomly located cameras for each pose, which makes it suitable for multiview pose estimation settings.
 * It is freely available to the public.

 ## UBC3V Toolkit